ovh/docs/pages/platform/databases/redis_08_vrack/guide.en-au.md

 ---
 title: Redis - Connect Redis to vrack
 slug: redis/vrack
-excerpt: Connect a OVHcloud managed Redis cluster to vrack
+excerpt: Connect an OVHcloud managed Redis cluster to vrack
 section: Redis
-order: 2
+order: 201
 ---

 **Last updated March 17<sup>th</sup>, 2022**

 ## Objective

-This page shows you how to create and use a managed Redis cluster with vrack.
+This page shows you how to create and use a managed Redis cluster with vRack.

 We are going to connect a cloud instance, hosted in a datacenter, to a [Redis](https://redis.io/){.external} database, hosted in another datacenter, like this:

 ![vrack schema](images/redis_08_vrack_01.png){.thumbnail}

-Which will be, from a configuration point of view, the equivalent of this:
+This will be, from a configuration point of view, the equivalent of this:

 ![vrack schema equivalent](images/redis_08_vrack_02.png){.thumbnail}

 ## Requirements

 - A [Public Cloud project](https://www.ovhcloud.com/en-au/public-cloud/) in your OVHcloud account.
 - An [Activated Vrack](https://docs.ovh.com/au/en/public-cloud/public-cloud-vrack/).

-The OVHcloud vRack is a private network solution that enables our customers to route traffic between OVHcloud dedicated servers as well as other OVHcloud services, like databases.
-At the same time, it allows you to add Public Cloud instances to your private network to create an infrastructure of physical and virtual resources.
+The OVHcloud vRack is a private network solution that enables our customers to route traffic between OVHcloud dedicated servers as well as other OVHcloud services, such as databases.
+The vRack also allows you to add Public Cloud instances to your private network to create an infrastructure of physical and virtual resources.

-Your Vrack must be configured to be accessible from all the services of your Public cloud project
+Your vRack must be configured to be accessible from all the services in your Public cloud project.

 ![vrack configured](images/redis_08_vrack_03.png){.thumbnail}

 ## Instructions

-### Create a virtual network
+### Creating a virtual network

-The first step is to create the virtual network that will be used in our Vrack.
+The first step is to create the virtual network that will be used in your vRack.

-To proceed, from the **Public cloud** tab, click on the **Private Network** menu, then click on the [Add Private Network] button.
+To proceed, from the `Public cloud`{.action} tab, click on the `Private Network`{.action} menu, then click on the `Add Private Network`{.action} button.

 ![Add virtual network](images/redis_08_vrack_04.png){.thumbnail}

-You can define yourself a **Vlan id** for your virtual network.
+You can define yourself a **VLAN ID** for your virtual network.
 Value must be between 2 and 4,000.

-Define your own range or let Dynamic address distribution if you want to use DHCP.
+Define your own range or let dynamic address distribution if you want to use DHCP.

 By default, the 10.0.0.0/16 CIDR address is defined.
-Differents subnets can be added later.
+Different subnets can be added later.

 ![Configure virtual network](images/redis_08_vrack_05.png){.thumbnail}